swilgosz/hanamimastery/data/episodes/20-dry-validation.md

 ## When to use dry-validation?

-If you have projects, where there is not too much of the business logic to be validated, chances are that dry-schema standalone would be enough for you.
+If you have projects, where there is not too much of the business logic to be validated, **chances are that dry-schema standalone would be enough** for you.

-However, when you want to add more advanced validation, like email uniqueness, validating attributes based on others provided, connect to external apis or display powerful YAML-based error messages, then dry-validation is the way to go.
+However, when you want to add more advanced validation, like
+- email uniqueness,
+- validating attributes based on others provided,
+- connect to external apis ,
+- display powerful YAML-based error messages

+then *dry-validation* is the way to go.

-**In Hanami you have access to both gems**, as *dry-schema* is a subset of *dry-validation*, and in actions, it's usually ok to just validate the data structures.
+**In Hanami, you have access to both gems**, as *dry-schema* is a subset of *dry-validation*, and in the actions, it's usually ok to just validate the data structures.

 Let me show you a few nice features specific for *dry-validation*.